dutchigor/next-ssg-sitemap/README.md

 1. Add module to export script in package.json

 ### Create a module
-Call the generate function, which is the default export from next-ssg-sitemap in a seperate module.
+Call the generate function, which is the default export from next-ssg-sitemap in a separate module.
 This function generates the sitemap based on your input.
 Most notably, you can provide a function to transform the props into a SitemapItem object understood by sitemap.js to output the desired url child elements.

 #### Generate function API
 The function generates the sitemap as an xml file and does not return anything.
 It accepts the following parameters: